 I have been working in recording studios on both coasts and the midwest for almost 15 years.
 Now based in Los Angeles I have engineered at many of the city’s top recording studios (NRG, Sunset Sound, The Village, United) and worked with a multitude of major label artists (Sony, EMI, Warner, Atlantic) as well as a variety of indie label artists (Hopeless, Fearless, UNFD, MDDN) and yet to be signed developing acts.
 In addition to recording I have also enjoyed success mixing and mastering single songs to entire albums specializing in alternative, pop, hip hop and rock/metal.

-My credits have amassed over 100 million streams on Spotify!
+My credits have amassed over ONE BILLION streams.

 I employ a Pro Tools HDX system loaded with the best plugins from all the top developers.
 I also add an SPL MixDream summing amplifier and a Burl A2D converter to give your mix some extra push, warmth, and polish.
-I monitor through HEDD Type 20s.
-I also process vocals with my Tube Tech CL 1B and Purple Action compressors.
+I monitor through Amphion one15s and HEDD Type 20s.

 Tell me about your project and how I can help, through the 'Contact' button above.

 - Max and Harvey

 - Freddie Gibbs